Hello, I'm Alex.

 Why did you pursue your Masters of Design, if you are already an established practitioner?

 Professors take sabbaticals as breaks from their research work; so I thought it would be a good opportunity as a practitioner to take a break, and opt-in to the world of academia.
-Providing myself with space away from the hyper-speed of commercialization has allowed me to foster deeper musings on philosophy, psychology, and the future of human computer interactions.
+Providing myself with space away from the hyper-speed of commercialization to go inward has allowed me to foster deeper musings on vision, philosophy, psychology, and the future of human computer interactions.

 What are some design-related topics that you're currently researching/exploring?